bufferings/kori/packages/standard-schema-adapter/README.md

 Standard Schema adapter for request and response validation in the Kori framework.

-This adapter enables validation using any library that conforms to the [@standard-schema/spec](https://github.com/standard-schema/standard-schema), including Zod, Valibot, and ArkType.
+This adapter enables validation using any library that conforms to the [@standard-schema/spec](https://github.com/standard-schema/standard-schema), including Zod, Valibot, ArkType, etc.

 ## Features

 - Request validation (body, params, query, headers)
 - Response validation by status code
 - Custom error handlers for validation failures
-- Support for all Standard Schema-compliant libraries (Zod, Valibot, ArkType, etc.)
+- Support for all Standard Schema-compliant libraries
 - Type-safe validated data access

 ## Installation